CREATE TASK

 Important

 Newly created or cloned tasks are created suspended.
-For information on resuming suspended tasks see ALTER TASK … RESUME.
+For information about running suspended tasks, see ALTER TASK … RESUME or EXECUTE TASK.

 Syntax